yaolubrain/cnn_linear_max/README.md

 The data loading functions can be downloaded in http://ufldl.stanford.edu/wiki/index.php/Using_the_MNIST_Dataset

-Above 98% classification accuracy can be achieved for 50 epochs.
+About 98% classification accuracy for 50 epochs of all training data.